Skip to main content

 Jocelyn Salguero

-Jocelyn Salguero is a junior PATHS Scholar that goes by the pronouns she/her(s).
+Jocelyn Salguero is a senior PATHS Scholar that goes by the pronouns she/her(s).
 Her declared major is Mechanical Engineering with a specialization in controls and robotics at Muir College.
 Being a first generation, Mexican-American college student, her goal is to raise the percentage of Latina women in the STEM field.
 Her passion for pursuing a STEM oriented career begins with her flow of creativity and love for seeing how different components are combined to make up something big.
 Her biggest goal is to live life to its fullest potential and make every second of every day count as well as uplift others along with her.

 • Brandon Salinas Sanchez